ZeusWPI/zeus.ugent.be/content/projects/fk_enrolment.md

 active: false
 ---

-Enrolment system for new members of FK-clubs at Ghent University.
+Enrolment system for new members of FK clubs at Ghent University.